Updated: a day ago

 4. Does your graph look like a cat fought with string?
 Does it look like the string won?
 If your graph is too dense to read, simplify it for the essentials.
 If you have to present a great deal of data, color the key areas of your table.
 If it's a graph, build it up in layers for us so we can follow the multiple overlaid lines.

-The potential list of tips is long but these four are key.
+The potential list of tips is long but these five are key.
+Have mercy on your audience.
+Use these tips.